SinaKhalili/Folders.py/README.md

 ## A mighty meme-worthy point

-_All Folders programs are 0 bytes_ if you're on windows, and windows interprets an empty folder as 0 bytes.
+_All Folders programs are 0 bytes_ if you're on windows as it interprets an empty folder as 0 bytes.

 The ultimate code golf!